Manuk199719/Customer_behavior_Analysis/README.md

 * Open **MySQL Workbench**
 * Run the `.sql` file included in the repository
-* Execute SQL queries to reproduce analysis
+* Execute SQL queries for analysis

 ### **4. Open Power BI File**